mcuellar/scripts-collection/README.md

 ### Ubuntu Patterns URL
 https://github.com/mcuellar/scripts-collection/tree/main/linux/ubuntu_22-04/patterns

-NOTE: When downloading a new pattern script you'll need to pass the name of the pattern scrip to the run method as seen below.
+NOTE: When downloading a new pattern script, you'll need to pass the name of the pattern script to the run method as seen below.
 ### Devtools Pattern
-The below example uses existing standalone scripts put together in a pattern script to install various installs usuful for developers.
+The below example uses existing standalone scripts put together in a pattern script to install various installs at once.
+You may click directly on a pattern script to look at the details of what it will install.

 ```bash
 #!/bin/bash